-For this very reason, using green board for ceilings is a contentious topic.
-The added thickness makes green board a good deal heavier than regular drywall, so special care needs to be taken when applying it to ceilings, driving screws, or nails in at tighter intervals than you would use for standard drywall.
+Special care needs to be taken when applying it to ceilings, driving screws, or nails at tighter intervals than you would use for standard drywall.

 On your next DIY home improvement remodel project, consult your local building code to assure you have the proper sheetrock and wallboard in the right locations.

 What type of drywall tape do you use on greenboard?
 Joints and inside corners should have drywall tape applied, just like regular sheetrock.
 You can also use moisture resistant drywall tape, available at your local Home Depot or Lowes.